Enginr/enginr/README.md

 # Enginr

-(DEV) A lightweight PHP solution for easily creating web applications and API.
+(DEV) A lightweight PHP micro-framework for easily creating web applications and API.

+See the basic documentation [here](./doc.md).

-The first tutorial is coming soon ... ! :grin:
+The first `tutorial` is coming soon ... ! :grin: